We work on energy literacy as a path to decarbonization.

 Our solution is to create a public practice space for the transition.
 With this method, players of all ages can learn how to fix climate change with accurate, updatable info, scaling from a 2.5 hr game to a month long series of workshops, matched to where they live.

 Our collaborative game, ENERGETIC, is now used in classes in 18 public high schools in NYC, as well as in classes at universities, including Carnegie Mellon, Columbia, Bard, Vassar, Vanderbilt, University College Dublin, and IIT Bombay, and for events at Harvard, Yale, Brown, CUNY Grad Center, and Cornell Tech.
 ENERGETIC has been used by corporations and NGOs including Con Ed, Urban Green Council, Scotiabank, McKinsey, BCG, and NY Renews, and has been featured in The New York Times and on NY 1.
+ENERGETIC will be shown at AGU24, the principal conference for climate researchers.

 Evidence shows that the public has to be on board and know what needs to be done to build the political will for a rapid transition.
 Students being able to explain the energy transition to their families will be crucial to getting it done on time.